chadgr/MLLab/03 - Exercise 3 -Deploy R Model To Azure ML.md

 In this exercise we will create a new predictive model in a Jypter Notebook and publish the trained model to the Azure ML web services infrastructure for operationalize.

+# Environment Prep: Creating a Data Science VM
+For this exercise we will be using an Azure Data Science VM.
+This VM is available in the Azure marketplace and is pre-configured with many open source and MS data science tools.
+You will need one deployed to run the rest of this lab.
+If you already have one you can use that.
+If not, follow the instructions on pages 2 – 10 in the DSVM Walkthrough Manual.

+Click here: [DSVM Workshop Walkthrough.pdf manual](https://github.com/chadgr/MLLab/blob/master/ResourceFiles/DSVM%20Workshop%20Walkthrough.pdf) to open the DSVM Manual.  **Please remember to only go through pages 2 - 10 to setup the VM only**

 # Exercise 1: Setting up the Jypter Notebook